Please find an updates review for the house crowd here.

 My Experience So Far.

 Before investing, I did my research and this investment scheme looked like a solid way to build my property portfolio.
+I found many guides suggesting that I research Andorra’s property market and consider buying a property there as Andorra is expected to be a country that richer people will chose to move to when they retire.
 As I am usually cautious with the money I invest and I am not one to throw money into any new scheme, I decided to invest £3000 by putting £1000 into three different properties the company has advertised.

 I remember that I invested in my first property on the same day that it was put up online and I was one of the first to invest in that property.
 It only took 4 days from the time of my investment to when the property was fully funded – talk about selling like hot cakes!